Home Doh Ref

 4. Once all dependencies are satisfied, the package is considered loaded

-5. If the package has an associated module function, it is executed
+5. If the package has an associated module callback (i.e., it was defined via Doh.Module()), that callback is executed

 This process is handled transparently by the Doh runtime, making dependency management seamless.